zappymussel380/binance-pnl-report/report-logic.md

     * Fiat currency exchange - the used exchange rate
     * Deposit - the obtaining price of the deposited currency, in HC
     * Withdrawal - the realised sell-price of the currency, in HC
+    * Exchange rate of USDT/HomeCurrency at the end of each year
 * After each transaction, the following is re-calculated:
-    * Amount and average obtaining price (in HC) for each asset involved in the transaction
+    * Amount and average obtaining price (in USDT) for each asset involved in the transaction
-    * Profit/Loss in HC for this specific transaction (if any)
+    * Profit/Loss in USDT for this specific transaction (if any)
     * New wallet snapshot - all the assets in the wallet
-    * Current "running" Profit/loss in HC
+    * Current "running" Profit/loss in USDT
+* At the end of each year the following amounts are calculated:
+    * Current running PNL, in HC
+    * List of all assets, the value of each asset in the wallet, in HC

 In buy-transactions, one currency is purchased (called _base currency_) while another currency is sold (called _quote currency_).
 In sell transactions the base currency is sold and quote currency is